Ledoux/ShareYourSystem/Pythonlogy/ShareYourSystem/Standards/Modelers/Shaper/00_ExampleDoc.md

 ##Example

-Let's create an empty class, which will automatically receive special attributes from the decorating ClassorClass, specially the NameStr, that should be the ClassStr without the TypeStr in the end.
+Let's model and insert data into an hdf structure that can shape for you.
+We just mention GetKeyStr in the localisation of the shape.